Aviation Summer Intern Wanted

 difficult, since the attacks of September 11, 2001, to do flight

-training in the U.S. You need to get a student visa for your flight
+training in the U.S. You would need to have some legal basis for

 Longer-Term Internships